at1as/github-dashboard/README.md

 ### Environemnt
-* Build on Ruby 2.4.0 on MacOS
+* Built with Ruby 2.5.0 on MacOS